gnh1201/topic-activitypub/cache.md

 ## Network Acceleration

 ### Cloudflare CDN (Inbound)
 Cloudflare supports caching sizes of up to 100MB per file (on the free plan), so integrating it with existing cloud infrastructure can result in significant network acceleration.
-Additionally, using [cloudflared (aka Zero Trust, Argo Tunnel)](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) helps resolve some undocumented limitations, such as issues with routing priority varying by region.
+Additionally, using [cloudflared (aka.
+Zero Trust Access, Argo Tunnel)](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) helps resolve some undocumented limitations, such as issues with routing priority varying by region.

 ### Cloudflare WARP with Squid Cache (Outbound)
 You can accelerate your network by enabling the proxy mode of [Cloudflare WARP](https://one.one.one.one/) (please refer to the official documentation on how to enable it) and integrating it with [Squid Cache](https://www.squid-cache.org/).
 Outbound network traffic occurs when communicating with ActivityPub relays, performing message validation, etc. An example of a suitable `squid.conf` configuration is as follows: